serenayj/PyrEval/README.md

 ## HOW TO USE

-### Step 00(Optional but highly recommend): Split your documents into lines and clean up.
+### Step 00(If your data is already one sentence per line and special characters removed, you don’t need this step): Split your documents into lines and clean up.
 Using the sciprt split-sent.py as following:

 ```
 python split-sent.py path_to_raw_text path_to_output
 ```
+This step has to be done twice, once for wise crowd summaries, once for peer summaries.

 ### Step 0: Download and Run Stanford CoreNLP to get the preprocess xml files, see download link above.Unpack the file you will get a folder.
+This step has to be done twice, once for wise crowd summaries, once for peer summaries

 Copy stanford.py to the Stanford CoreNLP folder, then run command:
 ```